geudde/attic-chest/pages/05.season-4/07.meeting-49/stella/docs.md

 *My* pen, *my* heart, is still my friend’s.
 &emsp;Mine is the tributary song
 Oft raised to my dear Stella’s name
-To her, I’ve seen amids the Attic throng
+To her, I’ve seen amidst the Attic throng
 Her bright eye kindling at the voice of fame.